 - Posted on: Aug 31 2014

 Vision correction via laser is almost always sought by those who are already frustrated and inconvenienced with long-term use of eyeglasses or contact lenses.
 There are various reasons why people seek laser surgery.
 Every so often, it all boils down to the following: convenience, increased comfort, improved self-esteem, and better job opportunities (some jobs such as police work, firefighting, and the army is more accessible by those who don’t wear glasses or contacts).

-Here at our practice, it’s not uncommon for us to receive visits from seniors or parents who wants to have their teens undergo LASIK.
+Here at our practice, it’s not uncommon for us to receive visits from seniors or parents who want to have their teens undergo LASIK.
 But is there such thing as too young or too old to have laser vision correction surgery?
 If yes, what’s the optimal age when one can benefit from the procedure?

 What the FDA Has To Say